scala/docs.scala-lang/overviews/parallel-collections/overview.md

 ## Motivation

-Amidst the shift in recent years by processor manufacturers from single to multi-core architectures, academia and industry alike have conceeded that _Popular Parallel Programming_ remains a formidable challenge.
+Amidst the shift in recent years by processor manufacturers from single to multi-core architectures, academia and industry alike have conceded that _Popular Parallel Programming_ remains a formidable challenge.

 Parallel collections were included in the Scala standard library in an effort